Is There A Difference Between Cocaine And Crack Cocaine?

 Purity And Form Difference Between Crack And Powder Cocaine

-Is there a difference between cocaine and crack cocaine purity?
-There is no proper quality control over illegal drugs.
+Whats the difference between cocaine and crack cocaine?
+Overall, there is no proper quality control over illegal drugs.
 It is often difficult to know whether a powder, pill, herb, or liquid is a particular drug.
-Furthermore, you may have no idea how strong the dose is or whether it contains other drugs or substances to bulk it out.
+Furthermore, you may not know how strong the dose is or whether it contains other drugs or substances to bulk it out.
 Illegal drugs may contain:

 - Impurities – Substances present in the drug as a natural result of how it was made rather than deliberately added.
 For example, opiate alkaloids may be present in heroin from refining opium into heroin.

-- Adulterants – Drugs that deliberately mimic or enhance the effects of the drug being offered.
-Examples are the way caffeine and/ or ephedrine are often found in amphetamine or ecstasy.
+- Adulterants – Drugs that deliberately mimic or enhance the drug’s effects.
+Examples are the way caffeine or ephedrine are often found in amphetamine or ecstasy.

-- Diluents – These are mainly sugars such as glucose, lactose, and mannitol.
-These are added to bulk out the deal and assist the process of dilution of the drug for injection.
+- Diluents – Mainly sugar such as glucose, lactose, and mannitol.
+These are added to bulk the deal and assist in diluting the drug for injection.

-Demographic Difference Between Crack Cocaine And Powder Cocaine
+Demographic of Crack Cocaine and Powder Cocaine Users

 Individuals of all ages use crack cocaine–data reported in the National Household Survey on Drug Abuse indicate that an estimated 6,222,000 U.S. residents aged 12 and older used crack at least once in their lifetime.
 The survey also revealed that hundreds of thousands of teenagers and young adults use crack cocaine–150,000 individuals aged 12 to 17 and 1,003,000 individuals aged 18 to 25 used the drug at least once.

-Whether intentional or not, mixing drugs is never safe because the effects of combining drugs may be stronger and more unpredictable than one drug alone, and even deadly.
+Whether intentional or not, mixing drugs is never safe because the effects of combining drugs may be more substantial and more unpredictable than one drug alone, and even deadly.

 According to CDC: